Welcome Guest (Jacksonville, FL )

 I recently went to my dentist to consider having an implant to replace a missing tooth.
 I was told that I didn't have enough bone to anchor an implant and bone would have to be grown first.
 I was amazed, how do you rebuild bone?

 Your dentist is right.
 It is very important today to maintain “bone volume” following removal of a tooth.
 This helps to ensure that future implants can be placed in the best possible position.
-Today, most dentists are in agreement that when considering a dental implant after the removal of a tooth, a bone graft should be placed into the extraction site to prevent the very problem you are now encountering.
+Today, most dentists are in agreement that when considering an implant after the removal of a tooth, a bone graft should be placed into the extraction site to prevent the very problem you are now encountering.
 Sufficient bone volume for implant placement (the part that replaces the tooth root) is vitally important to proper crown placement (the part that attaches to the implant and that you see in the mouth), resulting in the most natural looking and properly functioning tooth.

 Modern dentistry and oral surgery have come a long way.
 Understanding the principles of wound healing now allows for regeneration of bone to occur using a variety of techniques.
 Most include opening the gingival (gum) tissues to expose the bone and then augmenting the existing or remaining bone by adding bone grafting materials to it.
 Healing of the grafted material can be enhanced by the utilization of “guided bone regeneration” membranes which cover the grafts and act like little subterranean band-aids, along with other biologically active molecules (found normally in the body) which also promote and enhance healing.